Skip to Content

 5. (Optional) Description: Enter a description for this server.

 6. Click the Save button, then close the dialog.
+You should see your new REST data server in the list.

 Configure request headers

 Most REST services require you to pass in an API key using the request header.
+To configure the request header, follow these steps:

 1. Select IDE > Data Servers.

-3. In the Web Service Parameters panel, click the + Parameter button.
+4. In the Web Service Parameters panel, click the + Parameter button.
 A new row appears in the panel.
 Set the values as follows:

-• Type: Open the menu, then select Header.
+• Type: Select Header.

 • Name: Enter the name of the header parameter.
-(For App Builder REST servers, the API key is passed using "X-API-Key".)
+(For App Builder REST servers, the API key is passed using X-API-Key.)

 • Value: Enter the value of the header parameter.